martinecker/SkellyUltra/README.md

 #### Option 2: Manual Pairing

-If you prefer not to run the REST server as root, or automatic pairing fails, you can pair manually:
+If you prefer not to run the REST server allowing it elevated root privileges for pairing, or automatic pairing fails, you can pair manually:

 **Step 1: Make the Bluetooth Speaker Discoverable**